Riadabd/upgrade-virtuoso/README.md

 ```

 ### Remove the old db and corresponding files

-After stopping the containers move the `dumps` folder to the `toLoad` folder and make sure to delete the following files:
+After stopping the containers, rename the `dumps` folder to `toLoad` and make sure to delete the following files:

 * `.data_loaded`
 * `.dba_pwd_set`
 * `virtuoso.db`